 What if my health changes?

-Unless you’re buying a guaranteed-issue policy or purchasing life insurance through your employer, you’ll probably have to endure a medical evaluation.
-The problem is that over the duration of your policy, your health could change for better or worse.
+Unless you are buying a guaranteed-issue policy or purchasing life insurance through your employer, you will probably have to endure a medical evaluation.
+Throughout your policy, your health could change for better or worse.
 In some cases, you may be able to undergo another medical evaluation and underwriting process that could potentially decrease your premium—such as if you no longer smoke or you have quit a dangerous job.